sherwin-leung/antifragile/README.md

 ### 📱 Mobile

-* Simply clear your browser's cookies/site data. ***Keep in mind that this will probably sign you out of any sites you've signed into on your phone's browser!***
+* Simply clear your browser's cookies/site data. ***Keep in mind that this will probably sign you out of any sites you've signed into on your phone's browser and clear other preferences!***

 </details>